aliharati/python-django-project/README.md

 # python-django-project
-A project going through the progression of Full-stack development starting from html, css, Js in frontend with JQuery to backend with Python and Django
+An educational project going through the learning progression of Full-stack development starting from html, css, Js in frontend with JQuery to backend with Python and Django.

 # content